-The Communist or Leftist story is even simpler; and as well known.
-It is said that from the Night of the Long Knives onwards (some say even before), Hitler and the Nazis colluded with the capitalists and industrialists of Germany in order to destroy the ‘Red menace’ (no longer the Socialist Brown Shirts – these were real Commies).
-As a result of this, so the story goes, the Nazi Party effectively established was is often called, by the SWP for example, a system of ‘state capitalism’.
+The communist or Leftist story is even simpler; and as well known.
+It's said that from the Night of the Long Knives onwards (some say even before), Hitler and the Nazis colluded with the capitalists and industrialists of Germany in order to destroy the ‘Red menace’ (no longer the Socialist Brown Shirts – these were real commies).
+As a result of this, so the story goes, the Nazi Party effectively established what is often called, by the SWP for example, a system of "state capitalism".

-But, as I said, this piece of Leftist history is too simplistic and is in fact partly wrong.
-Hitler did indeed secure the support of German industrialists, etc. However, the left has got the chicken and the egg the wrong way around.
+As I said, this piece of Leftist history is too simplistic and is in fact partly wrong.
+Hitler did indeed secure the support of German industrialists, etc. However, the Left has got the chicken and the egg the wrong way around.
 It was actually a case that Hitler firstly secured his success, or power, before the capitalists came on board the Nazi boat.

 Leftists believe the exact opposite.
 They say that Hitler gained more power and success precisely because of the support of the capitalists and industrialists.
 However, Hitler didn’t really need these people to secure his power and success (although they might have contributed to an increase of Hitler’s power and success later).

 Another way of looking at this is to say that the capitalists came to realise that Hitler was there to stay.
 His power was firmly established.
 Thus capitalists, being capitalists and therefore pragmatic, decided to put all their money on Hitler.
 Again, they didn’t cause or create Hitler’s power and success, they responded to it.
 In other words, these German capitalists of 1930s Germany acted like most capitalists act.
 They acted opportunistically, not politically.